-Feeling severe pain while walking or wearing socks and shoes indicates a toe sprain or an underlying bone fracture.
-Please seek treatment right away.
+Feeling severe pain while walking or wearing socks and shoes may indicate a toe sprain or an underlying bone fracture.
+If this is the case, you should seek professional treatment right away.

 Stubbing your toe causes intense pain the moment you hit your foot.
 Usually, the pain will subside gradually.
-However, in some cases wherein the impact was too strong, symptoms such as the following may arise:
+However, in cases where the impact was very strong, the symptoms are often more severe, and may include:

 - Constant pain

 - Moderate swelling